saeedghsh/ptp-sync/README.md

 Scripts and/or docker containers for ptp synchronization across machines on the same network segments.

+use:
+ip link -> take interface and replace it in config docker build/run

 # Laundry list
 * [x] add a simple docker file
 * [x] add docker file for slave clock